rathinofficial2026-dev/mine8/README.md

-# hgt
+# Rathin Baidya
-Harshit Group Of Technology
+Founder of Harshit Group Of Technology